 Custody & Support

 This research guide is provided by Jenkins Law Library to help with research regarding custody and support in Pennsylvania and is not offered as legal advice.
 This guide is not a complete collection of law and commentary.
 There may be more laws or materials that are relevant to your issue than what is listed here, and further research may be required.

 Please note, we have very limited materials on the topics of special relief and frozen bank accounts.
 For information on special relief, please see Pa.R.C.P.
 1910.26 et seq and Sample Form 4.7 in the Library of Pennsylvania Family Law Forms book, available at the library.
 This form is meant to be used only as an example.
 You will most likely need to write your own documents for these matters.

 Philadelphia Family Court Help Center (Child Custody)

-Volunteers at the Philadelphia Family Court Help Center offers free legal information services about Child Custody.
+Volunteers at the Philadelphia Family Court Help Center offer free legal information services about Child Custody.

 Location: 1501 Arch Street, 11th Floor